Grandpa's Great Escape: Reception

 Linda Lawlor from The Book Bag gave Grandpa's Great Escape a 4-and-a-half-star review, saying "Utterly silly from start to finish and yet it leaves the reader with a warm, cosy feeling.
 Forget about whether anything in the plot makes the slightest sense – just sit back and enjoy the ride" and "Tony Ross's superb illustrations add immeasurably to the carefree, slightly manic tone of the text."

+Adaptations

-Television adaptation
+Television film adaptation

 On 22 September 2017 it was announced that the book would be adapted for BBC One and be shown at Christmas 2017.
 The script was written by Walliams and Kevin Cecil and starred Tom Courtenay as Grandpa, Kit Connor as Jack and Jennifer Saunders as Miss Dandy, with Samantha Spiro and Walliams as Jack's parents, Patricia and Barry.
 The film was shown on New Year's Day 2018 to an overnight audience of around 5 million.